 Can you have intense stimulation of thoughts with your partner and you both enjoy it?
-Can you have this conversation without any of you feeling intimidated or find you boring or shallow?
+Can you have this conversation without any of you feeling intimidated or find yourself boring or shallow?

 S- Spiritual intimacy

-Do you have the same concept of creation with your partner?
+Do you have the same concept of creation as your partner?
 Do you have the same beliefs?
 Are you equally yoked?
 Do you grow each other spiritually?

 Do you feel safe and vulnerable in the relationship?
 Is it a safe space?